aapavlov1994/spine-loader/README.md

   include: /spine/,
   loader: 'spine-loader',
 });

 // some place in src
 const config = require('@/assets/spine/goblin/index.json')

+// output
+config.skeleton.sprite.src // sprite image
+config.skeleton.sprite.map // sprite map string
+// also you can check your sprite in
+// node_modules/.cache/spine-loader
 ```

 A typical structure of file with animations should